onefoursix/streamsets_jolt_transforms/README.md

 The Groovy Processor's init script runs only once, at pipeline startup.
 This script initializes a Jolt <code>chainr</code> from the Jolt Spec file and saves it in the global cache.

-The Groovy Processor's main script uses the cached <code>chainr</code> to apply the transform from the Jolt spec file and overwrites the input JSON with the output JSON.
+The Groovy Processor's main script uses the cached <code>chainr</code> to apply the transform from the Jolt spec file to each record, overwriting the input JSON with the output JSON.